poppy-project/poppy-docs/en/programming/python.md

 All three Poppy robots - Humanoid, Torso, and Ergo Jr - can be used with V-REP.

-If you see an error message like this, check that you have launched V-REP and that you have close the popup in V-REP (see #TODO for details).
+If you see an error message like this, check that you have launched V-REP and that you have close the popup in V-REP (see [this chapter](../installation/install-vrep.md#test-your-installation) for details).

 ```python
 IOError: Connection to V-REP failed!